 The need of power control to overcome multiple access interference of CDMA systems in fading channel environment has been presented.
 The performance of power control algorithm degrades significantly with feedback delay.
 The variable-step algorithm is shown to be more sensitive to feedback delay effect than that of the fixed-step algorithm.
-The effect of feedback delay in the power control algorithm needs to be overcome by predictive algorithms.
+The effect of feedback delay in the power control algorithm needs to be overcome by using predictive algorithms.
 Since power control updating destroys the correlation property of the channel, the prediction algorithm needs to be compensated for by the power control updating factors in order to restore the correlation property of the input samples to the predictor.
-Simulation results show that for feedback delay of 3 power control periods, the BER performance at 10-3 the improved predictor algorithm proposed in this paper outperforms the conventional predictor by approximately 3 dB for fixed step algorithm, and by more than 4 dB for variable step algorithm.
+When the predictor algorithm is improved to restore the correlation property of input samples to the predictor, the results are more accurate and have been shown to provide a better performance.
+Simulation results show that the CDMA system capacity increases significantly.
+The proposed improved power control algorithm exhibit more than 40 % capacity increase for fixed step algorithm and more than 50 % for variable step algorithm from that of the conventional prediction algorithm.
+For variable step power control scheme with q=4 the proposed algorithm can provide a near-ideal-channel capacity (less than 15 % below the capacity of AWGN channel).